top of page

 Objections are not barriers but opportunities.
 They indicate that your audience trusts and respects you enough to share their concerns.
 It’s worse when an audience nods in agreement but takes no action after the meeting.
 An objection provides a rationale for their hesitance, giving you a direction for discussion.
 Treat objections as a kind gesture from your audience—they’re inviting you to collaborate and problem-solve.
 This mindset shift is crucial: becoming a learner rather than a bulldozer will help you face less resistance.

-Listen to this on Apple iTunes.
+Listen to this on Apple Podcasts.

 Embrace Objections